mikeoverbay/Terra/README.md

 Writen in VB.net using Visual Studio 13.

+# Sorta working!
+There are many things that need to be sorted out.

+Atlas maps for the terrain and buildings.

+GMM deferred rendering.

+Finish decryping all the data to place itmes on the map including water on all maps.

+I am going to have to go to LOD selection of the models.
+Terra is going to be to slow at rendering once the textures are added to the terrain and models.
+They have removed the merged models and now only use models split up to trash parts of them.

+I am commiting this so Maxim can have a look at the code.

 # Terra no longer works!
 Do to the massive changes in the game engine and the new tree and terrain formats, Terra can no longer read any of the data.
 After 5 years of work on and off, this project is dead.